 - Conserves much needed cash for development of the product rather than legal fees.

 (Note: I used to make the recommendation for delay quite frequently, but changes in the law about application timing now make these decisions much more important.
-See “Note About Timing” below.)
+See the “Note About Timing” below.)

 Note About Timing:

 New laws for patents are in effect as of March 1, 2013.
 In essence, the new laws make a change from “First to Invent” to “First to Submit“.
 This means the first person to submit a patent application for a particular invention takes priority over someone else who may have actually been the first to come up with the idea.
 For inventors, this puts some emphasis on protecting your intellectual property properly prior to submitting a patent application.
-Other implications of these law changes go pretty deep, so please check with your Patent Attorney to see how the changes affect you.
+Other implications of these law changes go pretty deep, so please check with your Patent Attorney to see how the new laws affect you.

 US Patent Office